 Florida (#1 last week) went 4-0 with a win over North Florida and sweep of rival Georgia.
 The Gators allowed just two runs over the four games as all three Gator pitchers, Aleshia Ocasio, Delanie Gourley, and Kelly Barnhill, won during the week.
-Barnhill threw two complete game shutouts with 21 strikeouts against Georgia.
+Barnhill threw two complete-game shutouts with 21 strikeouts against Georgia.
 All three pitchers boast ERAs under 0.85 and rank in the top 10 in the NCAA.
 The Gators face Florida State at home on Wednesday and then travel to play Kentucky over the weekend.

 #2 – Arizona Wildcats (40-1 Overall, 12-0 Pac-12)

 Arizona (#3 last week) had an easy week of working sweeping Stanford.
 All three games were over by the fifth inning as the Wildcats outscored the Cardinal 41-2 over the series.
-Arizona hit 7 home runs the first game, 4 the second game, and 4 in the third game.
+Arizona hit 7 home runs in the first game, 4 the second game, and 4 in the third game.
 Both Katiyana Mauga and Mo Mercado homered in each game.
-Arizona will be playing at Utah over the weekend in a three game series followed by a Tuesday doubleheader at New Mexico State.
+Arizona will be playing at Utah over the weekend in a three-game series followed by a Tuesday doubleheader at New Mexico State.

 #3 – Florida State Seminoles (38-1-1 Overall, 18-0 ACC)